gallettilance/magnificATS/INTRO/README.md

 ![](http://s2.quickmeme.com/img/32/3231c171a34d1b88ab1768b1ba5ef9f0e9b035f523e197f2b99f83b7856826e3.jpg)

 Look at Frodo - he never wants to go through this again.
-As our lives start depending more and more on software, what we code should be just as important as how we code it.
-Correctness matters.
-With enough time, we can have the luxury of focusing on quality.
+Complexity is a programmer's worst enemy, and as our lives start depending more and more on software, what we code should be just as important as how we code it.
+Obviously, with enough time, we can have the luxury of focusing on quality.
 But with deadlines and other obstacles, how can we make this happen?
 One option is to sharpen the tools you use - means making smarter editors.
 This is an incredible push toward productivity.

 However, this does not directly solve the issue - we need to avoid spaghetti code and buggy code from the start.
 We need to apply the same mathematical rigor with which we analyze alogorithms to the way we code.
-In short we need functional programming which is a way of reasoning about programs like mathematical expressions, so as to analyze and compose them to build larger and better software.
+In short we need functional programming which is a way of reasoning about programs like mathematical expressions, so as to analyze and compose them to propagate this reasoning into larger software.

 The goal of ATS is to restore your love of coding by providing you with interesting functional features combined with a methodology for reducing debugging and testing.